Plain English AI Guide

 Find what matters without reading everything again.

 Summarise this email thread for a busy business owner.
-Include the decision needed, promised actions, risks and a suggested reply: [paste thread].
+Include the decision needed, promised actions, unresolved questions, customer or supplier risks, and a suggested reply in plain English.
+Keep it factual and do not invent context.
+Email thread: [paste thread].

 How to customise: Paste only relevant emails and remove sensitive details if needed.